Arithmetic logic unit: Complex operations

+Graphics processing units

+Graphics processing units (GPUs) often contain hundreds or thousands of ALUs which can operate concurrently.
+Depending on the application and GPU architecture, the ALUs may be used to simultaneously process unrelated data or to operate in parallel on related data.
+An example of the latter is graphics rendering, in which multiple ALUs perform the same operation in parallel on a group of pixels, with each ALU operating on a pixel within a scene.

 Implementation

 An ALU is usually implemented either as a stand-alone integrated circuit (IC), such as the 74181, or as part of a more complex IC.
 In the latter case, an ALU is typically instantiated by synthesizing it from a description written in VHDL, Verilog or some other hardware description language.
 For example, the following VHDL code describes a very simple 8-bit ALU: